 - 200 Boxes of 25

 The unique pricing for these cigars, like in the wine industry, is based on the idea that people get a bigger discount on the actual cigars the earlier they purchase them.
-For the 2009 vintage, futures pricing of the La Vérité Churchill and L’Esprit de Vérité Robusto are being offered at 3 different ‘tiers’ depending on when they are purchased.
-(After the La Vérités actually ship to stores, the full retail pricing of $25 for La Vérité and $20 for L’Esprit de Vérité will be charged.)
-Also note that retailers have to charge you in full BEFORE the cigars are sent, in order to take advantage of the futures pricing.
+For the 2009 vintage, futures pricing of the La Vérité Churchill and L’Esprit de Vérité Robusto are being offered at three different tiers depending on when they are purchased.1 Also note that retailers have to charge you in full before the cigars are sent, in order to take advantage of the futures pricing.
 The cigars are scheduled to be sent out in late June of 2011.

 - Cigar Reviewed: Tatuaje L’Esprit de Vérité 2009